silshack/spring2016/syllabus.markdown

 ## Acknowledgements

 This course and its content has been deeply influenced by my interactions with and the input of others.
-I’d like to thank David Gotz, Hilmar Lapp, Stephanie Haas, Brian Marks, Greg Wilson, John D. Martin III, Alan Dipert, Al Sweigart, and Charles Severance for a wide range of help.
+I’d like to thank David Gotz, Hilmar Lapp, Stephanie Haas, Brian Marks, Greg Wilson, John D. Martin III, Rob Capra, Alan Dipert, Al Sweigart, and Charles Severance for a wide range of help.